Little Bone Lodge: Production

 Little Bone Lodge began filming in February, 2022, in Westerham before moving to exteriors in Scotland.

 Reception

-The film premiered at the 2023 Glasgow Film Festival as part of the Frightfest strand, before releasing across the UK in May 2023.
-It currently holds an approval rating of 100% on Rotten Tomatoes, garnering strong reviews with focus going on the complex characterisations, twisting narrative and excellent performances from the cast.
+The film premiered at the 2023 GFF as part of the Frightfest strand, before releasing across the UK in May 2023.
+It holds an approval rating of 100% on Rotten Tomatoes, garnering strong reviews with focus going on the complex characterisations, twisting narrative and excellent performances from the cast.
 The Guardian described it as a 'Scarily fierce and tense thriller.'